chapinb/aws-ip-tracker/README.md

 Code to parse AWS IP information, load it into MongoDB, and run queries against it.

+This project is available as a web service at http://awsip.chapinb.com:8080

 Uses data collected from https://ip-ranges.amazonaws.com/ip-ranges.json to gather data about the assignment of IP ranges to different regions and services over time.